Aristide Blank: Far-right attacks and Regency intrigues

 Also in March 1925, Iorga was enraged by Blank, who had presented a complete list of BMB sponsorships for Iorga's ventures; the two men parted ways.
 That same year, Carol was forced out of the country by the political establishment, but Blank continued to cultivate their relationship.
 As reported by Argetoianu, he effectively managed (and often misused) the Prince's bank accounts.
 This is partly backed by later historians: Mihai Oprițescu notes that Blank was betting on Carol's return; Claudiu Secașiu also notes that Blank and Carol enjoyed a "great rapport" in 1927, when Blank "supported him financially."
 Following the death of King Ferdinand I that same year, Carol was sidestepped in the succession list, and the throne went to his minor son Michael.
 A Council of Regents oversaw matters relating to the court; one of its members was Gheorghe Buzdugan, who, in 1929, declared having "particular high esteem for Aristide Blank, the banker who is a remarkable personality, a man with a big heart and a philanthropist."

 Mauriciu, who had withdrawn from active participation at the BMB, died at Vienna in November 1929, with Aristide organizing the funeral ceremony.
+Betina carried on with her philanthropic activities to her own death, in March 1930.
 Blank Jr was by then head of the BMB, allegedly because Mauriciu had overestimated his son's business acumen.
 According to Argetoianu, he went on to severely weaken the company with a project to destroy the National Liberals' influence in high finance, as well as with unwise investments—such as opening a BMB subsidiary on Place Vendôme.
 From 1923, the group had three additional international offices—in Istanbul, Vienna, and New York City.
 Sitting on the BMB's steering board, Argetoianu claimed to have observed the company having engaged virtually all of its available funds in investment schemes.

+The company had troubles in the western Romanian city of Timișoara, where it had acquired control of Zsigmond Szana's local bank.
+In early 1928, he stepped in to obtain records of Szana's unsuccessful ventures in currency speculation, and demanded that he stop "lead[ing] him by the nose".
 Another issue hindering the bank's activities was the growing rivalry between Blank and his associate Richard de Söpkéz, with both engaged in drawing up capital on their respective side.
 According to Argetoianu, they each took at least 13.5 million lei in yearly stipends, while also collecting dividends from companies credited by the BMB, and through which Blank defrauded associates such as Ion G. Duca and George II of Greece.
 A later investigation suggested that Blank had used large sums of money for graft, and that his staff was engaged in accounting fraud.